DavidCEllis/ducktools-env/README.md

 # DuckTools: EnvMan #

-EnvMan is a toolkit for managing python environments from python.
-This is designed to be a backend for tools intended to handle environment management for users.
+EnvMan is a toolkit for managing temporary python virtual environments.

 ## Dependencies ##